 Scar between shoulder blades

-His address on enlisting is: 66, Hansworth Street, Canning Town, London.
+His address on enlisting was: 66, Hansworth Street, Canning Town, London.

-His next of kin are listed as follows:
+His next of kin is listed as follows:

 Father Harry, 66, Hansworth St. Canning Town Essex